entropic-dev/boltzmann/README.md

 ### Route handlers

 Route handlers are functions with a `route` field.
 The route field is a [find-my-way](https://github.com/delvedor/find-my-way) route with a little sugar.
-The handler is a function that takes a context object and returns a plain old Javascript object.
+The handler is a function that takes a context object and returns a plain old Javascript object *or* throws an error.

+Boltzmann looks for handlers exported by the following two places:

+- from `handlers.js` in the same directory (good for small services)
+- from a `handlers/` directory

+The scaffolding tool gives you a working `handlers.js` file.

 The route field should look like this: `VERB /path/with/:params`.
-The first segment of the string must be an http verb that find-my-way can pass to its `route.on()`.
-The second segment must be a path format that find-my-way understands.
+The first segment of the string must be an http verb that `find-my-way` can pass to its `route.on()`.
+The second segment must be a path format that `find-my-way` understands.

 To respond to a request with data, return the data from your handler function.
-Boltmann will correctly set content type headers for several common response type, like `text/plain` and `application/json`.
+Boltmann will correctly set content type headers for several common response types, like `text/plain` and `application/json`.

 Here is a Boltzmann hello world: